AiraMed copy

 Chest radiography is one of the most common radiological examinations of all, and it is also an essential first-line imaging modality in hospitals and doctors´ offices.
 The precision in reporting and the communication of results from radiologists to patients and clinicians are the most important success factors for any optimal discussion of findings and therapy.

-It is with great pleasure that we present Rayscape, an AI software for chest radiography.
+It is with great pleasure that we present Rayscape, an AI assistant for chest radiography.

 What Rayscape is and how it works